icpc/ccs-specs/Contest_API.md

   - `GET`
     Read data.
 This method is idempotent and does not modify any data.
-    It can be used to request a whole collection or a specific element.
+    It can be used to request a whole collection or a specific object.

   - `POST`
-    Create a new element.
-This can only be called on a collection endpoint, and the `id` attribute may not be specified as it is up to the server to assign one.
+    Create a new object.
+This can only be called on a collection endpoint, and the `id` property may not be specified as it is up to the server to assign one.
-    If successful the response will contain a `Location` header pointing to the newly created element.
+    If successful the response will contain a `Location` header pointing to the newly created object.

   - `PUT`
-    Creates or replaces a specific element.
-This method is idempotent, can only be called on a specific element, and replaces its contents with the data provided.
+    Creates or replaces a specific object.
+This method is idempotent, can only be called on a specific object, and replaces its contents with the data provided.
 The payload data must be complete, i.e. the `id` is required and no partial updates are allowed.

   - `PATCH`
-    Updates/modifies a specific element.
-This method is idempotent, can only be called on a specific element, and replaces the given attributes with the data provided.
+    Updates/modifies a specific object.
+This method is idempotent, can only be called on a specific object, and replaces the given properties with the data provided.
 For example `PATCH https://example.com/api/contests/wf14/teams/10`
     with JSON contents `{"name":"Our cool new team name"}`.

   - `DELETE`
-    Delete a specific element.
+    Delete a specific object.
 Idempotent, but will return a `404` error code when repeated.
 Any provided data is ignored, and there is no response body if successful.
     Example: `DELETE https://example.com/api/contests/wf14/teams/8`.
     Note that deletes must keep [referential integrity](#referential-integrity) intact.